ShawnO86/Evaluate-News/README.md

-# Natural Language Processing Application
+# Application for Natural Language Processing of the user supplied text or url